This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Creating a Year-Round Herb Garden Plan

-- Practice succession planting for continuous harvests.
+- Use succession planting

-- Monitor indoor growing spaces for light and temperature.
+- Monitor indoor growing

 Selecting Herbs for Different Seasons